Giants vs. Cardinals Player Props Betting Odds

-Bookmakers have listed player props for Paul Goldschmidt, LaMonte Wade Jr and others when the St. Louis Cardinals host the San Francisco Giants at Busch Stadium on Tuesday at 7:45 PM ET.
+The St. Louis Cardinals host the San Francisco Giants at Busch Stadium on Wednesday at 1:15 PM ET.
+Those looking to place a player prop bet can find odds for Paul Goldschmidt and others in this matchup.

 Bet on this matchup or its props with BetMGM!